 One of the best ways you can give your salon or studio a refresh on a budget is with paint.
 It doesn’t have to be the whole space, either.
 An accent wall is a great way to punch things up.

 If you’re looking for some ideas on current color trends, head over to Backdrop, which is an online paint service that offers a curated palette of colors.
 (We’re not sponsored, swear, but this writer did use them to paint her apartment bathroom during quarantine.
 And yes, it looks great.)
 There are also incredible peel-and-stick wallpapers these days, which are a great way to add an unexpected accent wall to your space and can be easily removed if you’re just renting.
-Try Etsy to find beautiful options like this crane motif.

 Not all colors work for a public space, though.
 Unless you’re embracing a darker, den-like atmosphere (which could look great in certain barbershops), you’re probably going to want to keep your color palette warm and bright.